Trimmed strong laws and distributional limits for exponentially mixing systems: Intermediately trimmed distributional limits

-To prevent the proof of Theorem \ref{intertrimthm} from being obscured by technical details, we first present a sketch of the proof in the simpler case of $\hat{S}_N^{k(N)}$, before proceeding with the full technical arguments.
-Without loss of generality, we assume that $\Res_{x^*}(f) = 1$ in this section.
+To prevent the proof of Theorem \ref{intertrimthm} from being obscured by technical details, we first explain the idea for the geometrically trimmed sum $\hat{S}_N^{k(N)}(f)$, a simpler case, before proceeding with the full technical arguments.